ArthurCheib/analytical-politics-project/README.md

-# Analytical Politics Project - How is Freedom in the World doing?
+# Analytical Politics - How is Freedom doing in the World?
 AP Project